martinResearch/numba_midi/README.md

 ## Music Score Interfaces

-- **`Score` Class**: Represents a music score with notes as atomic items, including start times and durations.
+- **`Score`**: Represents a music score with notes as atomic items, including start times and durations.
 This approach is more convenient for offline processing compared to handling note-on and note-off events.
-- **`MidiScore` Class**: Mirrors raw MIDI data by using MIDI events, including note-on and note-off events.
+- **`MidiScore`**: Mirrors raw MIDI data by using MIDI events, including note-on and note-off events.
 This class serves as an intermediate representation for reading and writing MIDI files.

 ## Piano Roll